asw1982/NSCR5hmC/README.md

   - benchmark dataset (this contain dataset used in the experiment)
   - the code for finding the best feature
-  - the performance result generated from IlearnPlus Inside the 'Find_Best_Feature' folder, there are two '.ipynb' files.
+  - the performance result generated from IlearnPlus Inside the Find_Best_Feature folder, there are two '.ipynb' files.
 Here are the procedures for getting the best feature

-## A.Running Ilearnplus
+## A. Running Ilearnplus
  - Run the featureRNA_2.ipynb to convert data RNA sequence into standard data RNA sequence that can be understood by IlearnPlus
  - Separate the training data sequence and testing data sequence by 0.1
  - Use only the training data in Ilearnplus